TO: Natalie M. Paquette, University of Washington, Seattle, Washington, formerly: Institute for Advanced Studies, Princeton, NJ

 We are so far removed from your flux vacua and F24 SCFT, I can only hope that you have a moment for a few naive questions?

 Our work started within the unique naïveté of a high school geometry class.
-We were studying the tetrahedron — https://81018.com/tot/ — and the octahedron within it.
+We were studying the tetrahedron — http://81018.com/tot/ — and the octahedron within it.
 We could not find references to the four hexagonal plates within that octahedron so on a visit with John Conway, I asked a few questions.
 It was a busy day in Princeton and that discussion didn’t get enough attention.

 December 19, 2011, New Orleans: I had a few days with the kids in a high school where we did a three-dimensional Zeno walk down inside the tetrahedron and octahedron.
 We didn’t know we were blazing a new trail.
-Getting infinitesimally ever-so-much-smaller, we went all the way down to Planck’s scale and then out to the age of the universe following the doublings of Planck Time and Length.
+Getting infinitesimally, ever-so-much-smaller, we went all the way down to Planck’s scale and then out to the age of the universe following the doublings of Planck Time and Length.
 It mapped out nicely: https://81018.com/chart/ There were just 202 base-2 notations from the first moment to Now!

 What do we do it?
 We had posted pages all over the web so in 2016 I started collecting them in one place: https://81018.com